petersolimine/AgentWorld/readme.md

 #### Steps
 1. Clone this repository
-2. `cd` into the repository, and then `cd agent`
+2. `cd` into the repository
-3. run `npm install` and then `npm start`
+      - type `cd AgentWorld`
+3. Add your OpenAI API Key
+      - type `cp .env.example .env` and add your OpenAI API key to the newly created `.env` file
+4. Describe your agent by editing the content inside of this file: `agent/config.json`
-4. When prompted, enter your character's name, and the URL of the server you want to connect to
+      - Server URL: The URL of the server you want to connect to
+      - Character Name: The name of your character
+      - Character Description: A short description of your character
+5. In the terminal, type `npm install` and then `npm run agent`
+6. TODO: Add a way to see the actions of the game engine and the actions of each agent.

 ---
 ### 📌 Boring stuff to ignore: